KerbaeAdAstra/KerbalFuture/README.md

 * Q. How can I contribute?
 * A. Usually this will say "help us alpha-test", but right now we don't even have a working prototype.
 * Q. Okay, so in what other ways can I contribute?
 * A. We have configuration writers, plugin programmers, and modellers/texturers, but we always appreciate extra help.
-Shoot either 0111narwhalz or TotallyNotHuman if you wish to contribute.
+Shoot either 0111narwhalz or TotallyNotHuman a message if you wish to contribute.
 * Q. I'd like to join the team.
 Can I do that?
 * A. Yes!
 Join #kerbaeadastra on Freenode and talk to one of the staff members for more info.